Manu146/chicks-fe-challenge/README.md

 2. Navigate to the cloned repo using a terminal (bash, cmd, powershell).

 3. Once in the root of the folder, run `npm run dev` to start the project in your computer.
 You can now open the project via the link provided in the terminal.

+## Live demo

+The project is hosted on Github Pages.
+You can access right here: https://manu146.github.io/chicks-fe-challenge/